Dr Joan Allen

 Thus far, I have contributed 13 entries to Laurel Brake and Marysa Demoor (eds) Dictionary of Nineteenth Century Journalism (British Library, 2010), including two new entries: 'The North East Press' and the Catholic Herald (see http://c19index.chadwyck.com/marketing/aboutdncj.jsp)

-I am writing a study of the Irish Catholic press in Britain and America (1870 -1934).
+I am a contributor to the forthcoming Edinburgh History of the British and Irish Press, Vol II, The Nineteenth Century.
+I am currently completing my study of the Irish Catholic press in Britain and America (1870 -1934).

 I welcome proposals from postgraduates who are interested in any aspect of Victorian society and politics, from a national or a regional perspective.I would be particularly interested in projects which focus on the history of the popular press or the Irish in Britain.